eur00t/Effective-Curve-Fitting/README.md

 Effective-Curve-Fitting
 =======================

 JS implementation of effective curve fitting algorithm using vector fields.
+Please, take a look at tests/ECF/test.html for demonstration.